Expected Graduation Term

 Master's Degrees: There are certain Master's programs that award two degrees simultaneously and thus the student will receive two separate diplomas.
 Ask your Academic Advisor and/or the Evaluations unit if you have any questions.

 Once you've been contacted by Evaluations indicating the expected graduation term, the process happens automatically.
 You'll be on the list to graduate kept at the bookstore.
 This will allow you to pick up your cap and gown and order tickets for the ceremony.
 Commencement Ceremony information.

 If you have filed to graduate in winter, spring, or summer quarter, you are eligible to participate in spring commencement ceremony.

 If you filed to graduate in fall quarter, then they are eligible for fall commencement ceremony.

 If you would like to participate in a graduation ceremony different than the one you are eligible for, then you must complete this form.
-Commencement Petition Form
+Commencement Request Form